 We combine art education with child led discovery.
 WonderLab Art Studio believes that creative experiences are highly beneficial for the emotional, intellectual and developmental growth of children.
 We celebrate curiosity and imagination, nurturing the process of creation rather than focusing on the finished product.
 We are a process-based art studio.
 We celebrate children's uniqueness and don't compare children's results to each other or someone else's art works.

 What is process-based art?

 In process-based art children are invited to use art materials to explore their own ideas at their own pace.
-We set up environment with promts to ignite and stimulate creativity and the teacher supports and ficilitates the projects by teaching techniques and necessary skills without giving children a model of what to create.
+We set up environment with promts to ignite and stimulate creativity while the teacher supports and facilitates the projects by teaching techniques and necessary skills without giving children a model of what to create.

 We are focusing on the process of making art and experimenting with art media, not on the product.
 The children experiment, problem-solve, hypothesize and invesigate while working with art materials and tools.

 Process based art helps develop higher level thinking skills critical for 21st century thinkers: problem solving, imagination, innovation, creativity, curiosity, and the ability to question and evaluate.

 Process based art also helps in building confidence.
 Allowing children to make their own decisions and discoveries gives them value.
 In process art children make most of the decisions regarding their work and, like adult artists, generate meaningful ideas for art themselves.
 The children are artists and they make the creative choices.
 In a process based art studio all art works that are produced by children look different.

 What is the role of a teacher in process art?

 The teacher teaches various skills of working with art materials, but what children will do (or not) later with these skills is left up to them.